-Open House Days for those interested in studying at the Faculty of Informatics MU
+Open Days for those interested in studying at the Faculty of Informatics MU

 13. 9.
-2019 Open Day (simultaneous at all MU faculties), registration required at
+2019 Open Day (currently held at all MU faculties), registration required

 - 3. 2.
 2020 Open Day 3

-What to Expect - an example of an Open Day program February 1, 2019
+What to expect - an example of the Open Day program on February 1, 2019

-Accompanying morning program: IQ testing - Mensa ČR
+Accompanying morning pre-program: IQ testing - Mensa ČR

-12: 30–13: 00 Registration (FI foyer) - you will receive information about FI MU.
-You can also continue to the Lecture Hall D3 where you can chat informally with existing FI students.
-There will also be representatives of the FI MU Study Division , ready for individual consultations.
-Throughout the Open Day, the Study Department will be open to all visitors for inquiries.
+12: 30–13: 00 Registration (foyer FI) - you will receive information materials about FI MU.
+You can also continue to the Lecture Hall D3, where you can have an informal chat with existing FI students.
+There will also be representatives the Study Department of FI MU , ready for individual consultations.
+Throughout the Open Day, the Study Department will also be open to all visitors for questions.

-13: 00–13: 50 Presentation of study possibilities with subsequent discussion - prof. Jiří Barnat, vice-dean for study programs.
-You will get answers to the questions: What is FI MU specific?
-What programs can be studied here , what subjects to combine?
-What to watch for during your studies?
+13: 00–13: 50 Presentation on study opportunities followed by discussion - study at FI MU will be presented to you by prof. Jiří Barnat, vice-dean for study programs.
+You will get answers to the questions: What is specific about FI MU?
+What programs can be studied here what subjects to combine?
+What to watch out for during your studies?
 How to apply ?
 What are the options to travel ?
-What can you expect when you finish school?
+What awaits you when you finish school?

-14: 30–15: 30 Presentation of newly accredited programs for those interested in Master Program .
-Suitable for existing FI MU students as well as applicants from other schools.
+14: 30–15: 30 Introduction of newly accredited programs for those interested Master Program .
+Suitable for current students of FI MU and applicants from other schools.

-13: 55-16: 20 Laboratory and VTP Excursions - Presented by current FI students, who will informally ask you anything.
-The list of locations is indicative and will be specified.
+13: 55–16: 20 Laboratory and STP excursions - you will be guided by current FI students, whom you will be able to ask any questions informally.
+The list of habitats is indicative and will be specified.

-- Joint presentation of Red Hat as a faculty industrial partner and lab
+- Joint presentation in cooperation with Red Hat as an industrial partner of the Faculty and laboratories

 CRoCS (Center for Research on Cryptography and Security).
-You will learn how to collaborate on open source code security projects, whether in bachelor's work, collaboration on laboratory research projects, or internships.
+Learn how to collaborate on open source security projects during your studies, whether as part of a bachelor's thesis, collaborative research projects, or internships.

-- How can an image be broken into pixels as the pixels look close and how can it be used?
-How can a damaged image or video be corrected, how can we use mathematics to usefully portray image properties that are otherwise incomprehensible to humans?
+- How can an image be broken down into pixels, how close it looks to pixels, and how can it be used?
+How can a damaged image or video be repaired, how can we use mathematics to usefully illustrate image properties that are otherwise incomprehensible to humans?
 Lab

 CBIA interested in biomedical image.
-It associates experts in informatics, mathematics and physics, as well as biology and medicine, which investigate cell behavior, which is used for proper diagnosis and treatment of diseases and drug efficacy.
+It brings together experts in the fields of computer science, mathematics and physics, but also biology and medicine to examine cell behavior, which is used for proper diagnosis and treatment of diseases and drug efficacy.

-- What does linguistics have to do with informatics?
+- What does linguistics have in common with computer science?
 Natural language processing.
-In labu
+In the labo

-NLP is creating intelligent computer programs, without which you need Google or seznam.cz.
-It develops programs that will help you understand, whisper in search engines, translate texts, automatically respond, create language analyzes, and analyze large word data packages.
+NLP is creating intelligent computer programs without Google or Seznam.cz.
+It develops programs that will understand a person, suggest to them in search engines, translate texts, automatically respond, create language analyzes and analyze large packages of word data.

-LEMMA we develop applications and technologies for processing large data collections, including multimedia (digital libraries, film production and film postproduction).
-LEMMA is a course where various disciplines blend together and projects are developed for practice, in three areas: information retrieval (in digital libraries, arXiv, etc.), machine learning methods (walking recognition), multimedia content production (film festival tradition, festival. fi.muni.cz).
+LEMMA we develop applications and technologies for processing large data collections including multimedia (digital libraries, film production and postproduction).
+LEMMA is a playground where various disciplines are intertwined and projects for practice come into being, in three areas: information retrieval (in arXiv digital libraries, etc.), machine learning methods (walking recognition), multimedia content production (film festival traditions, festival). fi.muni.cz).

-- Where is the boundary between man and computer?
-Find out what our students are doing during their studies and find themselves in a different reality for a while.
-In HCILAB we develop new methods for human-computer interaction.
-For this we use technologies such as: virtual and augmented reality, motion capture, 3D printing or brain-computer interface.
-Together with experts from other sciences, we are testing these new methods in a variety of areas, including: patient health monitoring, digitization of cultural heritage, smart office project, or serious games
+- Where is the line between man and computer?
+Find out what our students are doing during their studies and find yourself in a different reality for a while.
+At HCILAB, we develop new methods for human-computer interaction.
+We use technologies such as: virtual and augmented reality, motion capture, 3D printing or brain-computer interface.
+Together with experts from other disciplines, we are testing these new methods in a variety of areas, including: monitoring patient health, digitizing cultural heritage, a smart office project, or serious games

 - In the lab

-EmLab Not only our people, but also robots or drones await yours.
+EmLab not only our people are waiting for yours, but also robots or a drone.
 You will learn how such electronics around us program and control.
-You will find out how to detect neutrons and gamma rays around us and what people from EmLab work with nuclear scientists.
-The laboratory is equipped with measuring technology and current technical and program tools for application of FPGA programmable arrays, single-chip microprocessors and DSP processors.
-It focuses on the study, development and application of embedded systems focused on unique, dedicated applications.
+Find out how to detect neutrons and gamma rays around us and what the people of EmLab are working with nuclear scientists.
+The laboratory is equipped with measuring technology and contemporary technical and software tools for application of FPGA programmable arrays, single-chip microprocessors and DSP processors.
+It focuses on the study, development and application of embedded systems focused on unique, single-purpose applications.

-- Are you interested in powerful calculations, storage of large volumes (PB and more) of data, high-speed networks (40 Gbps and more) and what can be done with such technologies?
-Are you interested in top visualization technology, multimedia in high resolution (8K) and how to transfer data?
-Whether you are interested in how to program and control the most powerful systems with the latest graphics cards or thousands of processes?
-Then the SITOLA lab is the best place to start.
+- Are you interested in powerful calculations, storage of large amounts of data (PB or more), high-speed networks (40 Gbps and more) and what can be done with such technologies?
+Interested in state-of-the-art visualization technology, high-definition (8K) multimedia, and how to transmit data?
+Are you interested in how to program and control the most powerful systems with the latest graphics cards or thousands of processes?
+Then SITOLA is the best place to start.

-- We combine the latest scientific knowledge with sharp practice.
-An example is the Cyber Polygon project (
+- We connect the latest scientific knowledge with sharp practice.
+An example is the Cyber Polygon Project (

-KYPO ), a unique virtual environment for cyber-attack simulation and large cyber exercises used in the subjects we teach.
-FI MU students have a unique opportunity to try everything.
+KYPO ), a unique virtual environment for simulating cyberattacks and large cyber exercises used in the subjects we teach.
+Students of FI MU have a unique opportunity to try everything.

 - In the lab

-DISA (Data Intensive Systems and Application) teaches machines to efficiently process large volumes of multimedia data (images, videos, movements, biometric data, etc.) using their double similarity.
-In a short presentation and a follow-up demonstration of web applications, those interested will learn about the major challenges associated with big data and similarity searches.
+DISA (Data Intensive Systems and Application) we teach machines to efficiently process large volumes of multimedia data (images, videos, motions, biometric data, etc.), using their double similarities.
+In a short presentation and subsequent demonstration of web applications, candidates will learn about the main challenges associated with big data and similarity searches.

 Atelier provides interdisciplinary education in graphic design, focusing primarily on digital media.
-It deals with topics such as generative design programming, application creation for interactive media, animation, video, 3D digital modeling and 3D printing, e-publishing, web design, font creation, game creation and interactive information graphics.
+He deals with topics such as generative design programming, application development for interactive media, animation, video, 3D digital modeling and 3D printing, e-publishing, web design, font creation, game creation and interactive information graphics.

-- How does the Internet of Things (IoT) solve daily life problems?
-Why is it necessary for devices to exchange data with each other?
+- How does IoT help solve everyday life problems?
+Why do devices need to exchange data with each other?
 IN

-Lasaris you have a unique opportunity not only to learn more about Arduino Smart Technology, which will be explained on various examples (automatic street lighting, smart home, RFID reader / tag communication), but above all you can create your first IoT project with Arduino.
+Lasaris you have a unique opportunity not only to learn more about Arduino Smart Technology, which will be explained on various examples (automatic street lighting, smart home, RFID reader / tag communication), but most importantly you can create your first IoT project with Arduino.

-Kentico: From Diploma on Android TV to Dream Work
+Kentico: From Android TV Diploma to Dream Job

-He went to the Kentico Academy, wrote a great final work and is now a successful developer in Kentico software.
-Come and inspire yourself with the story and tips of Juraj Bielik!
+He got to the Kentico Academy, wrote a great final work and is now a successful developer at Kentico software.
+Get inspired by Juraj Bielik's story and tips!

 16:20 - supposed end.
 We look forward to your visit!

 The whole event will be recorded by a faculty photographer.
-If necessary, the Study Department will issue a certificate of attendance to the study cards that have been provided.
+Possible confirmation of participation will be issued by the Study Department in the delivered study cards.

 Web with study programs: